Chart Color Schemes

 Goondiwindi has a typical household mix, with a fairly typical median household size

-Family households constitute 69.9 percent of all households, including 29.8 percent couples with children, 28.2 percent couples without children, and 10.6 percent single parent families.
-Non-family households comprise the remaining 30.1 percent, with lone person households at 26.6 percent and group households making up 3.7 percent of the total.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households constitute 69.9% of all households, including 29.8% couples with children, 28.2% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 30.1%, with lone person households at 26.6% and group households comprising 3.7%.
+The median household size is 2.5 people, which aligns with the average in the Rest of Qld.

 Frequently Asked Questions - Households